jonathanaddington/ai-auto-alt/README.md

 - **EXIF Data Analysis**: Gain more meaningful descriptions by using image metadata (EXIF) for an enhanced understanding of each image, when available.
 - **Fully Customizable Prompts**: Adjust the AI prompts to tailor alt text generation to your specific needs and the context of your website.
 - **Advanced Settings**: Fine-tune the AI response with settings like temperature control, top P value, and max token limit to achieve the desired level of creativity and specificity.
+- **Bulk Alt Text Generation**: Generate alt text for  existing images in your media library with a single click.

 ## Benefits: